MadiMalik/men-against-gender-apartheid/README.md

 - **Animated Hero Section**: GSAP-powered animations for the main title and Farsi text
 - **Responsive Design**: Mobile-first approach with Tailwind CSS
 - **Interactive Menu**: Hamburger menu with smooth scrolling navigation
-- **Section Components**: Modular sections for Why, What, How, Who, Act Now, Resources, and About
+- **Section Components**: Modular sections for Why, What, How, Who, Act Now, Resources, About, and Contact
 - **Accordion FAQ**: Interactive accordion in the How section
+- **Contact Form**: Functional contact form with validation
 - **Modern UI**: Clean, professional design with consistent typography
+- **Dynamic Color Scheme**: Dark blue and white theme with automatic menu color adaptation

 ## Technologies Used